Welcome to Mediation Forum - Ireland.

-Paulyn was a founding member and a past Vice Chair of the Irish Commercial Mediation Association (ICMA) icma.ie
+Paulyn was a founding member and a past Vice Chair of the Irish Commercial Mediation Association (ICMA) .

 Mediation Forum Ireland was nominated by the Minister for Justice, Equality and Law Reform, as a Prescribed Body under Section 15 of the Civil Liability and Courts Act 2004 Continue...

-For the last decade we have been involved in devising and training for bespoke Mediation and Arbitration Schemes and have been engaged to monitor their implementation - providing the necessary guidance, training, and practice standards.
+For more than a decade, Paulyn been involved in devising bespoke Mediation and Arbitration Schemes such as the Bar Council of Ireland Small Claims Arbitration Scheme.She has been been engaged to monitor their implementation - providing the necessary guidance, training, and practice standards.

-Mediaton Forum - Ireland can advise on and devise bespoke complaint handling systems for organisations.
-We can provide coaching and advisory support in relation to dispute resolution processes and assist in the implementation of conflict management practices.
+She can provide coaching and mentoring support in relation to corporate disputes and assist in the implementation of in-house conflict management practices and bespoke training programmes.